-In March 2016, three areas were identified for further development into position papers that will be made available to key legislators in support of bill filings for the 84th Legislative Session.
+In March 2016, three areas were identified for further development into position papers that will be made available to key legislators in support of bill filings for the 85th Legislative Session.
 Those issues are:

-- 1. Working Title: Do System Biases Preclude Indigent Defendants From Reaping the Benefits of Pre-Trial Diversion Programs? - a.
+- Working Title: Do System Biases Preclude Indigent Defendants From Reaping the Benefits of Pre-Trial Diversion Programs? - a.
 Review pretrial service and bonding practices throughout the state - 2.
-Working Title: Do Bail Practices In Texas Result In Excessive Costs To Society As Well As The Individual? - Study the constitutional requirements and local practices for the appointment of counsel to indigent defendants and the operation of innocence projects at the state's six public law schools. - Working Title: Policy Recommendations for Improving the Efficiency & Effectiveness of Proving Actual Innocence by Innocence Projects - 4.
-Working Title: Proposal to Videotape Confessions To Reduce Wrongful Convictions - a.
-Study and evaluate the practice of youth being recruited into human trafficking. - 5.
+Working Title: Do Bail Practices In Texas Result In Excessive Costs To Society As Well As The Individual? - a.
+Study the constitutional requirements and local practices for the appointment of counsel to indigent defendants and the operation of innocence projects at the state's six public law schools. - Working Title: Policy Recommendations for Improving the Efficiency & Effectiveness of Proving Actual Innocence by Public Laww School Innocence Projects - Working Title: Proposal to Videotape Confessions To Reduce Wrongful Convictions - 5.
 Working Title: Human Trafficking: When Black Girls Run Away - 6.
-Working Title: The Debate About Whether to Increase the Age for Adult Prosecution to 18
+Working Title: The Debate About Whether to Increase the Age for Adult Prosecution to 21

-Critical TSU staff and ECI personnel educated through provision of issues included in interim charges and written materials addressing those issues; thus, enabling formulation of policy recommendations prior to the beginning of the 2016 legislative session.
+Education of critical TSU staff, stakeholders, and elected officials through provision of issues included in interim charges and written materials addressing issues raised by interim charges; thus, enabling formulation of policy recommendations prior to the beginning of the 2017 legislative session.